Electronic Applications for Silicone

 electronic devices that are easier to use and more powerful, versatile, and

 Without silicone, many of the electronic innovations we take for granted

 today might not exist.

-photo to see how much you already know about the many uses for fascinating
+on the photo to see how much you already know about the many uses for

 On the corner, colorful electronic billboards containing

 high-brightness LEDs assembled and protected with silicones capture attention